Mule Deer Foundation Grant

 Together we can make a difference.

-Routine agency/organization operations are not eligible for MDF funding.
 Furthermore, planning, inventory and monitoring are seen as agency responsibilities as well.
 Resource management plans are mandated by legislative or congressional action.
 Once the planning and inventory are completed, the agency can identify project opportunities and at that time request MDF project funding.
 Our primary goal is to put project funds to work on-the-ground for mule deer, black-tailed deer and other wildlife.
+MDF contributes toward projects that extend an agency/organization’s ability to implement habitat enhancement, wildlife management or conservation education projects.

 You can learn more about this opportunity by visiting the funder's website.